ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 gRPC applications in Serve works similarly to HTTP applications.
-The only difference is the input and output of the methods need to match with what's defined in the `.proto` file and that the method of the application needs to be an exact match (case sensitive) with the predefined RPC method.
+The only difference is the input and output of the methods need to match with what's defined in the `.proto` file and that the method of the application needs to be an exact match (case sensitive) with the predefined RPC methods.
 For example, if we want to deploy `UserDefinedService` with `__call__` method, the method name needs to be `__call__`, the input type needs to be `UserDefinedMessage`, and the output type needs to be `UserDefinedResponse`.
 Serve will pass the protobuf object into the method and expecting the protobuf object back